 How to get to the Yeongsil trail

-From Jeju City Intercity Bus Terminal, take intercity bus 240 (50 minutes) toward Jungmun (1100 Road).
+From Jeju City Intercity Bus Terminal, take the intercity bus 240 (50 minutes) toward Jungmun (1100 Road).
 Then get off at the Yeongsil ticket office and walk for about 45 minutes to find the entrance to the Yeongsil hiking trail.

 5. Donnaeko Trail

-The Donnaeko trail starts at the Visitor Information Center (500m above sea level) in Seogwipo City to the Nambyeok Junction (1,600m above sea level).
+The Donnaeko trail starts at the Visitor Information Center (500m above sea level) in Seogwipo City and to the Nambyeok Junction (1,600m above sea level).

-If you follow the Nambyeok Circulation Route connected to Witse Oreum, you can descend along the Eorimok and Yeongsil Trails.
+Following the Nambyeok Circulation Route connected to Witse Oreum, you can descend along the Eorimok and Yeongsil Trails.

 The Donnaeko trail doesn’t have spring water, so you must bring extra drinking water.
 Since the Nambyeok Junction area has severe weather changes, you should use the designated trail and visit in a small group rather than an individual.